 - 1 Open the system.
-See "Opening the System" on page 46. - 2 Remove the expansion-card retainer adjacent to the expansion card slots.
-See Figure 3-14. - 3 Slide the expansion-card sliding retainer to the retracted or open position.
-See Figure 3-15. - Remove the filler bracket on the slot you will be using.
+See "Opening the System" on page 54. - 2 Remove the expansion-card retainer adjacent to the expansion card slots.
+See Figure 3-14. - Slide the expansion-card sliding retainer to the retracted or open position.
+See Figure 3-15.

-- Insert the expansion card firmly into the expansion-card connector on the riser card until the card is fully seated. - NOTE: Ensure that the expansion-card bracket is also inserted into the securing slot on the chassis's back panel. - Replace the expansion-card retainer.
+- 4 Remove the filler bracket on the slot you will be using. - NOTE: Keep this bracket if you need to remove the expansion card.
+Filler brackets must be installed over empty expansion card slots to maintain Federal Communications Commission (FCC) certification of the system.
+The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system. - 5 Insert the expansion card firmly into the expansion-card connector on the riser card until the card is fully seated. - NOTE: Ensure that the expansion-card bracket is also inserted into the securing slot on the chassis's back panel. - 6 Replace the expansion-card retainer.
 See Figure 3-14. - 7 Slide the expansion-card sliding retainer to the closed position so that it engages the edge of the expansion card.
 See Figure 3-15. - 8 Connect any internal or external cable(s) to the expansion card. - NOTE: You may need to remove the riser card in order to install certain expansion cards with internal connectors.
-See "Riser Card" on page 66. - Close the system.
-See "Closing the System" on page 47.
+See "Riser Card" on page 79. - 9 Close the system.
+See "Closing the System" on page 55.